-If you like this FSA spending tip (and want more info on HSAs, HRAs, and COBRA), subscribe to my blog.
+If you like this FSA spending tip (or want more info on HSAs, HRAs, COBRA, and Benefits Debit Cards), subscribe to my blog.

-Captain Contributor is an employee education program administered by DataPath, Inc.
+The Adventures of Captain Contributor is an employee education and engagement program developed by DataPath, Inc.